Ephemerals

 Section titled “Hide Older Comments”Minimize previous comments from the same workflow before posting new ones.
 Useful for status update workflows where only the latest information matters.

 safe-outputs: add-comment: hide-older-comments: true allowed-reasons: [outdated] # Optional: restrict hiding reasonsBefore posting, the system finds and minimizes previous comments from the same workflow (identified by GITHUB_WORKFLOW).
 Comments are hidden, not deleted.
-Use allowed-reasons to restrict which minimization reason is applied: spam, abuse, off_topic, outdated (default), or resolved.
+Use allowed-reasons to restrict which minimization reason is applied: spam, abuse, off_topic, outdated (default), resolved, or low_quality.
 Useful for status updates, build notifications, and health checks where only the latest result matters.

 See Safe Outputs Reference for complete documentation.